 Palestinian Football Chief Investigated by FIFA for Incitement of Terror

 Rajoub’s tenure as head of the PFA has been fraught with controversy.
 Just last year, ahead of a friendly match between Israel and Argentina before the 2018 World Cup, he made threats against Argentine striker Lionel Messi.
-Prior to the match Rajoub called on fans to burn Messi pictures and jerseys if he decided to play the match against Israel.
-The action resulted in fines of multiple thousands of dollars.
+Prior to the match, Rajoub called on fans to burn Messi pictures and jerseys if he decided to play the match against Israel.
+The action resulted in fines of several thousand dollars.

 PFA head Jibril Rajoub has been accused of violating the international football association’s bylaws by promoting and glorifying terrorism and racism. https://t.co/IfviXudwXn— Jewish News Syndicate (@JNS_org) June 12, 2019

 Martin Nagoga, head of the FIFA Ethics Committee, sent Rajoub a letter in January, outlining the complaints and calling for him to respond individually to each complaint, as well as provide any supportive evidence.
 The deadline has since passed, but any potential response has not been publicized.